Slideshow: A Visual Guide to Premenstrual Syndrome (PMS)

 PMS Remedy: Diet Rich in B Vitamins

-There's evidence that foods rich in B vitamins may help ward off PMS.
+Foods rich in B vitamins may help fight PMS.
 In one study, researchers followed more than 2,000 women for 10 years.
 They found that women who ate foods high in thiamine (pork, Brazil nuts) and riboflavin (eggs, dairy products) were far less likely to develop PMS.
-Taking supplements did not have the same effect.
+Taking supplements didn't have the same effect.

 PMS Remedy: Complex Carbs

 Complex carbohydrates, such as whole-grain breads and cereals, are packed with fiber.
-Eating plenty of fiber can keep your blood sugar even, which may reduce mood swings and food cravings.
-Enriched whole-grain products also contain the PMS-fighting B vitamins thiamine and riboflavin.
+Eating plenty of fiber can keep your blood sugar even, which may ease mood swings and food cravings.
+Enriched whole-grain products also have the PMS-fighting B vitamins, thiamine and riboflavin.

 PMS Remedy: Stress Relief

-Because PMS can cause tension, anxiety, and irritability, it's important to find healthy ways to cope with stress during this time.
+Because PMS can cause tension, anxiety, and irritability, it's important to find healthy ways to cope with stress.
 Different strategies work for different women.
 You may want to try yoga, meditation, massage, writing in a journal, or simply talking with friends.
 It also helps to make sure you get enough sleep.

 PMS Remedy: Hormone Treatments

 Birth control pills prevent ovulation by regulating hormones.
 This usually leads to lighter periods and may reduce the symptoms of PMS.
 Other hormonal treatments may include GnRH agonists lupron or nafarelin, or synthetic steroids such as danazol.
-You may need to try more than one type before you find one that provides sufficient relief.
+You may need to try more than one type before you find one that gives you relief.

 PMS Remedy: Other Medications

-Women with severe mood swings or PMDD may benefit from antidepressants.
-The most commonly used drugs are known as SSRIs; however, other types of antidepressants are often prescribed to treat PMDD.
-Antidepressants may be taken for 10 to 14 days before each period or throughout the menstrual cycle.
+Antidepressants may help women with severe mood swings or PMDD.
+The most commonly used drugs are known as SSRIs.
+However, other types of antidepressants are often prescribed to treat PMDD.
+Some antidepressants may be taken for 10 to 14 days before each period or throughout the menstrual cycle.
 Those prescribed to treat PMS include:

 Other treatments for PMS include anti-anxiety medications (Xanax, Buspar) and diuretics (HCTZ, Aldactone).